Fear follows debt, like a shadow follows you.

 Why no fear of penniless old age

-This seems to me to be a real fear.
+This seems to me something worthy of fear.

 Almost every client who’s struggling to repay credit cards, now at 29% interest, is skimping on saving for retirement.

-Courtesy of the Great Recession, they have no equity in their homes.
+They have no emergency reserves.
 If they have a job, there’s no pension attached.
 They have little or nothing set aside to augment Social Security.

 Yet fear of bankruptcy keeps them paying monthly on debt they can never repay.